foyzhao/angular-fui/README.md

 	The number of pages displayed at both ends.

-* **ellipsis** (boolean) (default:true)
+* **ellipsis** (boolean|string) (default:true)

 	Whether to display ellipsis at both sides of the current page.
 The ellipsis can be clicked to quickly cruise the page number.
+A string is used to define the ellipsis button text.

 * **prevPage** (string|boolean) (default:null)